Last Updated: 3 November 2025

 Securing Your Campervan’s Windows & Seals

 The windows in your camper are a common source of heat loss, as the glass will conduct heat out of your camper quickly.
-Properly sealing your windows can significantly improve the warmth inside your camper, making it much more comfortable.
+This can be made even worse if the window seals which surround your curtains are damaged or worn, as they'll let warm air seep out of your camper and let cold breezes in.

 Keeping the Heat in with Curtains

-Since the windows on your camper are one of the main ways that you’ll lose heat, curtains are a great option to minimise heat loss.
+Since the windows on your camper are one of the main ways that you’ll lose warmth, curtains are a great option to minimise heat loss.

 We’ve got a great range of insulating blackout curtains for all kinds of different campervans, which are created with different layers to keep the warmth in and the light out.